-REVIEW: ‘Fantastic Beasts and Where to Find Them’, an enchantment that’s treated like a commodity
+REVIEW: ‘Fantastic Beasts and Where to Find Them’, where enchantment becomes a product

 I came across a simple but compelling description of the difference between “art” and “entertainment” the other day.
 Mike Rugnetta from PBS Idea Channel argues that art is something that requires the audience to come to it (in varying degrees), whereas entertainment is something that tries to come to the audience.
 Art can be just for the artist or for many, whereas entertainment is always made with the many in mind.